 Existing mobility services are usually regional stand-alone solutions

 Despite the variety of providers and solutions, the various concepts are usually region-specific services.
 Equally lacking is a deeper integration of the various mobility services in terms of registration, booking and payment in an overarching platform.
-What is more, these concepts often have a character that is more that of a mediation service than an integrated service offering.
+What is more, these concepts often act more as an intermediary service than an integrated service offering.
 Public transport companies, for example, offer their customers access to new services in their region in the form of mobility cards.
 Others put together entire mobility packages that, as well as the actual ticket, include car sharing, bike sharing or other services.
-While this sort of service offering does allow customers to benefit from preferential terms, easier access to vehicles and, in some cases, registration fees being waived by participating partners, services often continue to be booked and paid for separately via the respective provider.
-Alongside the mediation of established sharing services, some transport companies or associations focus on creating their own sharing concepts too.
-The Ministry of Transport has been promoting various cycling projects since back in 2009 as part of the ‘Innovative public bike hire systems’ pilot project.
+While this sort of service offering allows customers to benefit from preferential terms, easier access and registration fees being waived, services often continue to be booked and paid for separately.
+Along with providing intremediary services, some transport companies or associations focus on creating their own sharing concepts.
+The Ministry of Transport has been promoting various cycling projects since 2009 as part of the ‘Innovative public bike hire systems’ pilot project.
 As part of this funding project, public bike hire systems (ÖVFS) were set up in Kassel, Mainz, Nuremberg and the Ruhr district.
 This pilot project provided valuable experience for organizational, operation and fee integration in public transport.
 It became apparent that factors such as quality rental bikes and stations, uncomplicated rental processes, easily accessible information, proximity to public transport stops as well as an intuitive and functional app are crucial to the success of bike hire systems.
 Other cities and regions still use these findings when setting up bike hire systems (Source: National Cycling Plan).

 “Sharing concepts add to an already wide range of mobility services on the market, building custom and intermodal travel chains for customers.
 But what is lacking is the actual integration of the services as a means of overcoming both existing regional restrictions as well as sham integration in the form of mediation services.”